 Career Fairs are an opportunity to network with representatives and potentially apply for jobs and internships.
 Business professional dress (sometimes business casual) is encouraged; bring copies of your resume.

-You not only market your academic training but also your skills and personal traits to employers.
-Be prepared to introduce yourself to employers; communicate how you have demonstrated the following traits and inquire how you could be an asset to their organization:
+You market your academic training, skills, and personal traits to employers.
+Be prepared to introduce yourself to employers; communicate how you have demonstrated the following characteristics and inquire how you could be an asset to their organization:

 Critical Thinking/Problem Solving